ovh/docs/pages/platform/kubernetes-k8s/installing-agones/guide.en-au.md

 ## Deploying a game server

-The Agones <em>Hello world</em> is rather boring, a simple [Xonotic game server](https://github.com/GoogleCloudPlatform/agones/blob/release-0.9.0/examples/xonotic){.external}.
+The Agones <em>Hello world</em> is rather boring, a simple [Xonotic game server](https://github.com/googleforgames/agones/tree/release-1.27.0/examples/xonotic){.external}.

 [Xonotic](https://www.xonotic.org/){.external} is an open-source multi-player FPS, and a rather good one, with lots of interesting game modes, maps, weapons and customization options.

 Deploying a Xonotic game server over Agones is rather easy:

-<pre><code class="language-bash">kubectl create -f https://raw.githubusercontent.com/GoogleCloudPlatform/agones/release-0.9.0/examples/xonotic/gameserver.yaml</code></pre>
+<pre><code class="language-bash">kubectl create -f https://raw.githubusercontent.com/googleforgames/agones/release-1.27.0/examples/xonotic/gameserver.yaml</code></pre>
-The game server deployment can take some moments, so we need to wait until its status is `Ready` before using it.
+The game server deployment can take some moments, so we need to wait until its status is `Ready` or `Unhealthy` before using it.
 We can fetch the status with:
 <pre><code class="language-bash">kubectl get gameserver</code></pre>
-We wait until the fetch gives a `Ready` status on our game server:
+We wait until the fetch gives a `Ready` or `Unhealthy` status on our game server:
 <pre class="console"><code>kubectl get gameserver
 NAME      STATE   ADDRESS         PORT   NODE       AGE xonotic   Ready   51.83.xxx.yyy   7094   node-zzz   5d